EvgenyKarkan/EKAlgorithms/README.md

 Important Note
 --------------
 The Foundation framework already includes tools and methods for most of the exercises contained here.
 Kudos to Apple on that!
 But... this. is.
-SPARTA! ©
+SPARTA!
-So lets get our hands dirty and try to implement cool CS stuff without or with minimal of the existing APIs.
+So lets get our hands dirty and try to implement cool CS stuff with minimal use of existing APIs.

 Thanks!

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/EvgenyKarkan/ekalgorithms/trend.png)](https://bitdeli.com/free "Bitdeli Badge")